oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 resources that are managed in a resource inventory.
 Service templates may not include node templates for these resources.

-TOSCA accommodates these scenarios using **requirements** and **capabilities** of node templates.
-A requirement defined in a node template expresses that the corresponding component depends on (requires) a feature provided by another component, or that the component has certain requirements against the hosting environment such as for the allocation of certain resources or the enablement of a specific mode of operation.
+TOSCA accommodates both service template internal and external relationships using **requirements** and **capabilities** of node templates.
+A requirement defined in a node template expresses a relationship to a corresponding node.
+The component may require a feature provided by another component, or that the component has certain requirements against the hosting environment such as for the allocation of certain resources or the enablement of a specific mode of operation.
 Capabilities represent features exposed by